Mass media in Vietnam: In the North

-While the television coverage of the United States and the Saigon Government in the South is increasing day after day, television has not appeared in the North at all.
-According to journalist Hoàng Tùng, former Editor-in-Chief of the Nhân Dân (People) newspaper, Head of the Central Propaganda Department, in the 1960s, every time he went on a business trip abroad, he used to watch TV in other countries, President Ho Chi Minh often reminded cadres to prepare all conditions to build the television industry.
-Implementing that idea, the Vietnam Television Film Studio was established in January 1968, under the General Department of Information, with the task of producing 16-millimetre television films for foreign television stations, mainly about the Vietnam War, and at the same time prepare to build a television industry.
+While television broadcasting of the United States and the Saigon Government in the South was expanding rapidly, it had not yet appeared in the North.
+According to journalist Hoàng Tùng—former Editor-in-Chief of The People newspaper and Head of the Central Propaganda Department—President Ho Chi Minh frequently reminded officials to prepare the necessary conditions for developing a television industry.
+In the 1960s, whenever Hoàng Tùng traveled abroad for work, he made a point of watching television in other countries.
+Acting on President Ho Chi Minh's vision, the Vietnam Television Film Studio was established in January 1968 under the General Department of Information.
+Its mission was to produce 16‑millimetre television films for foreign broadcasters, mainly about the Vietnam War, while simultaneously laying the groundwork for a future national television industry.

-That year, during an international reception, Ho Chi Minh asked cinematographer Phan Thế Hùng: "When will you let our people be able to watch television?", because it was not enough to just make a movie to send abroad, but rather a television broadcast for everyone to see.
-The government even planned to give the General Department of Information a plot of land near Chùa Bộc (Hanoi) to build a television station, but that was not possible at the time.
+That year, during an international reception, Ho Chi Minh asked cinematographer Phan The Hung: "When will you let our people watch television?"
+He emphasized that producing films to send abroad was not enough; what mattered was creating television broadcasts that the Vietnamese people themselves could see.
+The government even planned to allocate a plot of land near Chùa Bộc in Hanoi for the General Department of Information to build a television station, but the plan could not be realized at that time.

 To prepare for the experimental television broadcast, a television preparation team was established with the requirements of building a minimum television technical infrastructure, including a studio with electronic cameras, television transmitters, antennas television receiver, etc. The Voice of Vietnam had sent a number of officials to Cuba and other Socialist countries to study about television broadcasting.
 Meanwhile, VOV initiated several television experiments with improved radio equipment, converting two radio transmitters into one video and one voice transmitter, and self-assembled two usabled super orthicon cameras from Moscow Television and named them as Heaven Horse.
-This name is derived from the name of the homemade gun, used by the Liberation Army of South Vietnam in combats.
-The two cameras, with model numbers NT1 and NT2 respectively, could produce images despite some incomplete features.
+This name is derived from the name of the homemade gun, used by the Liberation Army of South Vietnam in combat.
+The two cameras, model numbers NT1 and NT2 respectively, could produce images despite some incomplete features.

-On the evening of 7 September 1970, the first signals of VOV's television service has been come to transmission from Studio M at 58 Quán Sứ Street, Hanoi, the headquarters of VOV.
+On the evening of 7 September 1970, the first signals of VOV's television service were transmitted from VOV Studio headquarters: M at 58 Quán Sứ Street, Hanoi.
 In 1971, VOV established its television department Television Editorial Board, the predecessor of Vietnam Television.
 In the night of Lunar New Year's Day 1971, VOV broadcast its first experimental television program, serving the capital city of Hanoi.
 Since there is no storage device, all programs are broadcast live.
 By 1972, the broadcasting was interrupted due to multiple attacks from South Vietnam and the US, including Operation Linebacker II.
 VOV was forced to evacuate, and all television signals had been suspended until 1973, after the Paris Peace Accords was signed.